How to Increase GMV for your eCommerce brand, without increasing your ad spends: 8 Proven Strategies

 Investor decks.
 Startup news articles.
 Board meetings.
 Even LinkedIn posts celebrate “100 Cr GMV achieved.”

-Gross Merchandise Value has become one of the most widely used indicators of scale and demand in modern commerce.
-It’s often the first signal that a business is generating real transaction volume.
+Gross Merchandise Value has become one of the most widely used indicators of scale and demand in today’s market.
+GMV is often the first signal that your business is generating real transaction volume.

-In this guide, we will look at Gross Merchandise Value through a B2B lens so you can understand what it really tells you about scale, demand, and growth, and how to use it without losing sight of revenue and profitability.
+In this blog, let us look at Gross Merchandise Value through a B2B lens so you can understand what it really tells you about scale, demand, and growth of the business .
+Whether you are a start-up founder who is still trying to get hold of things or a seasoned marketeer heading the marketing team, this guide will help you use GMV without losing sight of revenue and profitability.

-We’ll break down how GMV differs from revenue, when it matters most, and how founders and marketing leaders can use it to make better growth decisions, not just better slides.
+In this blog, we will talk about how GMV is different from revenue, when it matters most, and how founders and marketing leaders can use it to make better growth decisions, not just better slides.

 What Is Gross Merchandise Value (GMV)?

-If we look at the definition, Gross Merchandise Value (GMV) represents the total value of products sold through a business over a specific period, calculated before deducting discounts, returns, taxes, shipping, or platform fees.
+Gross Merchandise Value (GMV) represents the total value of products sold by a business over a specific period, calculated before deducting discounts, returns, taxes, shipping, or platform fees.

 In simple terms, Gross Merchandise Value answers one core question: